cortes-ciriano-lab/savana/README.md

 `{sample}_{cn_binsize}_fitted_purity_ploidy.tsv` contains the final copy number fit (i.e. purity and ploidy values, as well as the distance function used during fitting) for a given sample.
 Note that SAVANA also outputs all viable solutions together with their distance functions and ranking prior to the final fit being selected (`{sample}_{cn_binsize}_ranked_solutions.tsv`).

 #### Segmented absolute copy number
 The final and main SAVANA CNA output file is `{sample}_{cn_binsize}_segmented_absolute_copy_number.tsv`, which contains the fitted total and minor absolute copy number values for each copy number segment (collapsed).
-Note that this output file (together with the classified somatic SAVANA SV calls) can be used to generate the copy number ReCon Plots, as outlined and described [here](https://github.com/cortes-ciriano-lab/ReConPlot).
+Note that this output file (together with the classified somatic SAVANA SV calls) can be used to generate the Copy Number ReCon Plots, as outlined and described [here](https://github.com/cortes-ciriano-lab/ReConPlot).

+## Phasing Information
+### Generating Phased VCF

+TODO

+### Generating Phased BAMs

+TODO

+## Advanced Options
-## Alternate Classification Methods
+### Alternate Classification Methods

 By default, SAVANA uses a model, trained on a range of ONT somatic data.
 However you may also use alternate classification methods.
 You may also [train your own model](#train-custom-model).